OCLC-Developer-Network/worldcat-discovery-api-demo-php/README.md

 # Worldcat Discovery Sample App

-An App that demonstrates using WorldCat Discovery to build a search interface
+An App that demonstrates using WorldCat Discovery to build a search interface.
+There are currently no tests for this app.
+Tests will be added over the next few weeks.

 ## Installation